 The Grave-Song

-Zarathustra addresses the visions and apparitions of his youth, recalling moments of love and divine experiences that have died swiftly.
+He addresses the visions and apparitions of his youth, recalling moments of love and divine experiences that have died swiftly.
 He reminisces about these treasured memories as though they were his deceased, emitting a sweet fragrance that moves and unsettles his solitary voyage across the sea.

 Zarathustra laments that he and these “beloved wonders” were meant to remain close.
 Unlike shy birds, they came to him confidently, as trustworthy beings to a trustworthy one.
 They were made for loyalty and tender eternities, yet now he must confront their infidelity, not knowing any other name for their departure.